jamespo/commandmisc/README.md

 random short scripts for Linux / UNIX

+check-crt-key.sh - check a private key & certificate match

-umax-restart - Restart a UMax Hosting virtual machine with python & selenium
+umax-restart - Restart a UMax Hosting virtual machine with python & selenium (Update 2020: RIP UMax)

 dd-wrt-dnsmirror - retrieve the /tmp/hosts file from dd-wrt routers running dnsmasq and push the entries to a proper DNS server via dynamic updates